 - Have that elusive cool factor

-- Movable parts are susceptible to damage
+- Movable parts are more susceptible to damage

-- No water resistance
+- Making phone water resistance becomes difficult

-List of phones with slider cameras
+List of phones with pop-up cameras

-1. Samsung Galaxy A80
+4. Samsung Galaxy A80

 The Galaxy A80 is the first Samsung phone this year that includes an immersive full-screen display.
 The phone introduces a rotatory camera housed in a motorized slider.
 Yup, you read that right.